bonjourmalware/melody/docs/docs/installation.md

     ```

     !!!
 Danger
         Keep in mind that removing Melody's home directory will most likely remove its logs directory as well.
-All log data might be lost.
+All logged data might be lost.